Contracted (film): Production

 England said that he began working on Contracted due to his wanting to "tell a story within the virus/infection subgenre like we've never seen before" and that he wanted to use sex as a plot device as it was something that "most people can understand and relate to".
-He wrote the film's script in March 2012 and shot Contracted during a 15-day period in Los Angeles in May of the same year.
+He wrote the film's script in March 2012 and shot Contracted during a 15-day period in Los Angeles in May of the same year, A plot has an inspiration for George A. Romero's 1978 film, Dawn of the Dead, and David Cronenberg's 1986 film, The Fly.
 Casting for the film was difficult due to the limited funds, as well as some actors finding the film's content "too bold" or having scheduling conflicts.
 Veteran horror actress Caroline Williams was cast as the mother of the main character after England and film producer Matt Mercer approached her via her Facebook page.

 England had initially planned to have the film center around the film's protagonist experiencing the loss of her virginity, but changed it to focus on a character that is uncertain of her sexuality and has a prior lifestyle different than the one she currently has.
 He had also initially planned to have the film set outside of the United States and focus slightly on xenophobia, but did not have the budget to accommodate this and as such, changed the movie's setting to Los Angeles.